poudel-bibek/AI-Assignments/instructions.md

 ---
 ## Do's

-✅ Dicuss assignments with your classmated in-person or in the class Discord server
+✅ Dicuss assignments with your classmates in-person during class or in the class Discord server

 ✅ Get help from the instructor or TA during class, if you get stuck

 ---
 ## Don'ts

 ❌ Blindly copy code you found online without attempting to understand it

-❌ E